process-analytics/bpmn-visualization-examples/examples/custom-interaction/select-elements-by-bpmn-kind/README.md

 This example displays toast on `End Events` click thanks to [Notyf](https://github.com/caroso1222/notyf).

 It also allows hiding or collapsing `Pools`.
-The `bpmn-visualization` API is used to retrieve to the `Pool` ids but the `Pool` display if then fully managed by custom mxGraph code. \
+The `bpmn-visualization` API is used to retrieve the `Pool` ids, but the `Pool` display is then fully managed by custom mxGraph code. \
 `bpmn-visualization` may directly provide such capabilities in the future: see [#592](https://github.com/process-analytics/bpmn-visualization-js/issues/592) for instance.